About Fire Prevention Week

 Since 1922, Fire Prevention Week has been observed on the Sunday through Saturday period in which October 9 falls.
-Here are dates for future FPW campaigns:
+The 2021 dates are October 3 through October 9, 2021.

 Fire Prevention Week was established to commemorate the Great Chicago Fire, the tragic 1871 conflagration that killed more than 250 people, left 100,000 homeless, destroyed more than 17,400 structures and burned more than 2,000 acres.
 The fire began on October 8, but continued into and did most of its damage on October 9, 1871.

 Commemorating a Conflagration